starthq/extractor/README.md

 Some ideas for extractors include:

 - an extractor that checks whether the given web app is available as a native mobile app in a store such as Google Play Market
-- an extractor that identifies which infrastructure provider the web app uses, e.g. Amazaon, Azure, App Engine etc.
+- an extractor that identifies which infrastructure provider the web app uses, e.g. Amazon, Azure, App Engine etc.
 - an extractor that uses the Twitter API to list all popular tweets about the app

 For more ideas, check out the [StartHQ Roadmap](http://starthq.uservoice.com).